jina-ai/jina/docs/concepts/jcloud/index.md

 In case the command `jc` is already occupied by another tool, use `jcloud` instead.
 If your pip install doesn't register bash commands for you, you can run `python -m jcloud -h`.
 ````

 For the rest of this section, we use `jc` or `jcloud`.
-But again they are interchangable with `jina cloud`.
+But again they are interchangeable with `jina cloud`.

 ## Flows